Modern Slavery Statement 2023Published on 2 October 2023

 Opening statement from Edward Griffith, LoveCrafts’ CEO and Founder

-At LoveCrafts we're here to build an online home for makers; a place to shop craft supplies and feel inspired.
+At LoveCrafts, we're here to build an online home for makers: a place to shop craft supplies and to feel inspired.
 What's just as important as building a community for makers, is how we do it.
-We care about the impact we have on the world, and how we can create a better place to live and work.
+We care about the impact we have on the world and how we can create a better place to live and work.
 This means ensuring our business and supply chain reflect our ethical values and respect for human rights.
-We are passionate about creating a happy home for our employees and our customers alike, and there is no place for exploitation of any kind in our business.
+We’re passionate about creating a happy home for our employees and our customers alike and there is no place for exploitation of any kind in our business.
 We're committed to improving our practices to combat all forms of exploitation - particularly slavery, servitude, forced or compulsory labour (including child labour) and human trafficking.

 Who we are

 As an international platform, we have customers all over the world.
-Our sales are approximately 34.5% in the UK, 57.3% in North America, 2.7% in Australia and New Zealand combined, 4.4% in the EU and 1.2% in ROW.
+Our sales are approximately 26% in the UK, 69% in North America, 1% in Australia and New Zealand combined, 2% in Germany and 2% in ROW.

 Our supply chain

 Crafting supplies are available on our platform from hundreds of distributors and brands globally, which we refer to as our “third party suppliers”.
-We also work directly with over 20 manufacturers to develop and source a growing range of exclusive, proprietary products that we sell under our own brands.
+We also work directly with around 20 manufacturers to develop and source a growing range of exclusive, proprietary products that we sell under our own brands.
 We refer to these suppliers as our “private label suppliers”.
 Our supplier network covers a number of product types and materials, including cotton fabrics, cotton and other yarns, crafts materials and craft accessories.
-Third party suppliers are mostly based in the United States, United Kingdom and Europe, with some additional suppliers based in Canada, India and the Netherlands, with more added every week.
-Our private label suppliers are also largely based in the United States and Europe (particularly Italy, Bulgaria, Greece), with additional significant private label suppliers located in Turkey, Brazil and Peru, among others.
+Third party suppliers are mostly based in the United States, United Kingdom and Europe, with some additional suppliers based in Canada, India and the Netherlands.
+Our private label suppliers are also largely based in North America, South America, Turkey and Europe.

 We partner with many other service providers, in order to facilitate our end-to-end business operations.
 These include software providers, professional advisers, companies that provide marketing solutions, logistics companies and carriers: essentially, all the providers a business would require to seamlessly support a customer’s purchase journey and/or online community visit from start to end.
 We have assessed that risk levels with these service providers are low, based on the nature of the services they provide, their locations and their relatively simple supply chains.
-We have, however, included them in our due diligence process described below (unless they fell under very minimal financial thresholds) in order to fully benchmark our current risk profile so that we may effectively assess our progress over the next 12 months.
+We will continue to keep these risk levels under review.
+Many of our partners are also required to report under the Modern Slavery Act (or international equivalents), so we have been able to assess their compliance via their own public statements.

-We partner with Clipper Logistics plc in the UK and DM Management in the US as our third party logistics providers - these are reputable partners with whom we have long held relationships and visit regularly.
-We have a high level of visibility over these facilities.
-WEBS also maintains warehouses out of two separately leased properties in Massachusetts, USA, over which we have full control and full authority to maintain the wellbeing of our workers with appropriate health and safety policies and procedures in place.
+We continue to partner with a third party logistics provider in Europe - a reputable partner with whom we have a long held relationship and visit regularly.
+This provider now services LoveCrafts customers worldwide as we have streamlined our operations this year and no longer have a third party provider in the US.
+WEBS also maintains warehouses out of leased properties in Massachusetts, USA, over which we have full control and full authority to maintain the wellbeing of our workers, with appropriate health and safety policies and procedures in place.

 Our due diligence process